andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clean-coding-in-swift-functions.md

   - Swift

 ---
-I've been thinking a lot about how the principles of clean coding (Bob Martin's &#8220;<a title="Amazon - Clean Code" href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882" target="_blank">Clean Code</a>&#8220;) apply in Swift.
+I've been thinking a lot about how the principles of clean coding (Bob Martin's "<a title="Amazon - Clean Code" href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882" target="_blank">Clean Code</a>") apply in Swift.
 How do I express clean code in this language?
 Conversely, how do I _avoid_ writing _cryptic_ code in Swift?
 What language features help me write clear and self-explanatory code and what language features present the potential for tempting me to write obscure code in Swift?

 I am beginning a commentary series that I hope will encourage clean coding practice in myself and in the Swift developer community.
-Dialog on these topics is welcomed – I have not &#8220;arrived&#8221;, so please – help me help the Swift community for the better!
+Dialog on these topics is welcomed – I have not "arrived&#8221;, so please – help me help the Swift community for the better!

 The first in the series is on writing clean functions in Swift.
 As it turns out, Swift provides some really great mechanisms for defining self-explanatory, clear-purposed functions.
 We'll start by analyzing the features around naming functions and their parameters, and will conclude on thinking through function decomposition.